 After an excellent warm-up and remember what I say now.
 The nervous system unlocks your full power and strength when the body is exceptionally well warmed up and not sore or in pain from the previous workout sessions.

 Never begin a bodyweight strength workout session unless your body is well warmed up.
+You can follow my total body warm-up in the video below:

 Improving the Dynamic Strength or Explosiveness with Calisthenics